polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/contracts/evm_module.md

 ## Execution Lifecycle

 There are a separate set of accounts managed by the EVM module.
-Substrate based accounts can use call the EVM Module to deposit or withdraw balance from the Substrate base currency into a different balance managed and used by the EVM module.
+Substrate based accounts can call the EVM Module to deposit or withdraw balance from the Substrate base-currency into a different balance managed and used by the EVM module.
 Once a user has populated their balance, they can create and call smart contracts using this module.